George Yumnam

 Honeycomb Lattice Magnetism

 We work on artificial permalloy honeycomb lattices that realize tunable, frustrated Ising-like networks.
-We track how field history, temperature and geometry drive the system between ice-like, charge-ordered and diode-like conducting states, and relate these regimes to changes in their collective magnetic configurations.
-Simple models then connect local vertex configurations and magnetic-charge textures to non-reciprocal transport signatures and ultra-low forward-voltage behaviour, highlighting routes toward neuromorphic elements and energy-efficient magnetic diodes built from geometrically engineered frustration.
+We track how field history, temperature, and geometry drive the system between ice-like, charge-ordered, and diode-like conducting states, and relate these regimes to changes in their collective magnetic configurations.

 Frustrated Systems Topology Magnetism